 The Prompt Is the Brief: What Writing for AI Teaches You About Writing for Humans

-Why Most Workshop Briefs (and AI Prompts) Fail
+Why Most Workshop Briefs (and AI Prompts) Miss the Mark

-Effective prompts and workshop briefs share a common architecture.
-Understanding these elements transforms both your AI interactions and client communications.
+Good prompts and workshop briefs have a shared structure.
+Understanding this can improve both your AI-guided tasks and client communications.

 Objective Clarity